ARTIST: Chertoff

 -

-The images are drawn through the gold to create the contour and texture of the image
+The images are drawn through the gold to create contour and texture

 -